Support for Avoidant Restrictive Food Intake Disorder (ARFID)

 If you are concerned about the health, growth and development of yourself, or your child, please visit your local GP (or health visitor).
 They will be able to offer advice and signposting to the appropriate local service(s) in your area.

 If there is a sudden and rapid restriction in food or fluids that has led to sudden deterioration in physical health please seek help quickly.
 This may include contacting NHS-111 or emergency care services.
-Sudden deterioration is often as a result of a traumatic event leading to a rapid avoidance of food and/or fluids.
+Sudden deterioration is often a result of a traumatic event leading to a rapid avoidance of food and/or fluids.

 If there is a sudden deterioration in mental health, or you are concerned about mental health risks, please contact your local crisis or emergency care services.
 Mental health risks include, but are not exclusive to, suicide and self harm.